janeluke/Remittance/index.md

 title: Home
 ---

-# <p align="justify">Remittances of Goods and Services as a Sustainability Finance Strategy: Enabling the Diaspora to Support Friends and Family in Developing Countries in Achieving the Sustainable Development Goals.</p>
+# Remittances of Goods and Services as a Sustainability Finance Strategy: Enabling the Diaspora to Support Friends and Family in Developing Countries in Achieving the Sustainable Development Goals.

 <p align="justify">A look into the inflow and outflow of remittances to understand the global remittance landscape in order to highlight the ideal geographies for remittance-based aid development initiatives.